-Filmmaking is an art.
-We have it down to a science.
+we have it down to a science.

 There are 4 phases to our typical project.

-- Production -- Relax, have fun, and trust our award-winning crew.
-You will receive the first edit of your video within 3 weeks of shooting via a private review link.
+Production -- Relax, have fun, and trust our award-winning crew.
+You will receive the first edit of your video within 4 weeks of shooting via a private review link.
 We'll work with you until the edit is perfect.

 Every effective modern marketing video is three things; brief, authentic, and valuable.

 By brief, we mean 2 to 5 minutes for an event video and 2 minutes or less for an online video.
 Our shared goal is to create a story that reaches the right people, connects them to your mission, and moves them to action.
 All of the latest research data shows that modern audiences are much less likely to watch a video online that is longer than 2 minutes.
-The hard truth is that no one will be moved by your video if they don’t watch it.

 By authentic, we mean the video features real people, speaking in their own words, and from the heart.
 We avoid traditional production techniques like scripted voice-overs, on-camera hosting, and unmotivated graphics.
 Audiences have been marketed to with those techniques for over 50 years.
 They no longer trust them.